 2. Recruit people who are highly motivated and assign them to the right position

-Match people’s motivation to their job.
+Also, try to figure out what is the orientation of each individual.
 Some are motivated by making sales while others are motivated by following processes, building teams or pursuing new ideas.

 3. Treat people as individuals

 This is a very common mistake we all make.
 Most often you will here managers and leaders addressing their employees as department, roles, project or designation.

 By doing so we are ignoring one of the most important

 Nothing is more demotivating than unachievable targets.
 Nothing is more motivating than achievable, we-can-beat-the-competition targets – they tap into our competitiveness and desire to produce something to be proud of.

 it motivates Everyone responds to a pat on the back – they’ve earned it and deserve it, so make it happen.
 The result: an upward spiral of people wanting to achieve more.